-D. Prior to considering any investment policy changes in accordance with this notice of the Board meeting at which the proposed investment policy change shall be considered.
+D. Prior to considering any investment policy changes in accordance with this Agreement, the JPFPF Board shall give the City Council Finance Committee 10 days written notice of the Board meeting at which the proposed investment policy change shall be considered.